twilio/voice-quickstart-ios/.github/ISSUE_TEMPLATE.md

 #### Twilio Call SID(s)

-You can find the Call SID in the SDK from [TVOCall.sid](https://twilio.github.io/twilio-voice-ios/docs/latest/Classes/TVOCall.html#//api/name/sid) or [TVOCallInvite.callSid](https://twilio.github.io/twilio-voice-ios/docs/latest/Classes/TVOCallInvite.html#//api/name/callSid).
-The Call SID can also be found on the [Twilio Calls Console](https://www.twilio.com/console/voice/calls/logs).
+You can find the Call SID in the SDK from TVOCall.sid or TVOCallInvite.callSid.
+The Call SID can also be found on the Twilio Calls Console: https://www.twilio.com/console/voice/calls/logs.

 #### Logs